 We are also actively engaged in various domestic arbitrations, both ad-hoc and institutional, as well as international commercial arbitration proceedings under the auspices of Singapore International Arbitration Centre and International Chamber of Commerce.
 Our expertise in arbitration encompasses shareholder disputes and commercial contracts in the power, energy, automation and engineering sectors.

-BACKGROUND In 1971, the Ministry of Home Affairs (“MHA”) set up the Bureau of Immigration…
+Background In 1971, the Ministry of Home Affairs (“MHA”) set up the Bureau of Immigration…

 Read More7A, 7th Floor, Tower C, Max House,

-Okhla Industrial Area, Phase 3,
+Okhla Industrial Area, Phase 3

 New Delhi – 110020